 Against the Wind – Bob Seger & The Silver Bullet Band

-As Forrest’s epic run finally ends in Forrest Gump, he heads home as ‘Against the Wind’ plays for viewers.
+As Forrest’s epic run finally ends, he heads home as ‘Against the Wind’ plays for viewers.
 The poetic Bob Seger original also features the work of The Eagles bandmates, Don Henley and Glenn Frey.
 The catchy song ultimately won them a Grammy, and supergroup The Highwaymen covered the song for their first album.

 Forrest Gump Suite – Alan Silvestri

-Composer Alan Silvestri scored the music for the box office hit Forrest Gump in 1994.
+Composer Alan Silvestri scored the music for the box office hit.
 The opening scene of the movie, in which viewers focus on a feather floating, features an original composition by Silvestri.
 His work on the movie soundtrack was nominated for an Academy Award for “Best Original Score.”